carter-yagemann/barnum-learner/README.md

 performance and chooses thresholds to make a final decision about if a trace is anomalous.

-Additionally, this system can attempt to cluster traces that were found to be anomalous.
-First, a trace is analyzed to find patches of high misprediction.
-If found, those patches are extracted as a slice that should contain mostly anomalous activity.
-The slices are converted into vectors and then clustered using cosine distance.

 # Installation

 This project is compatible with Python 2 and 3 on most Linux systems (e.g. Debian).